-In 2014 and 2015, FFS conducted 193 programs at the UF Fisheries and Aquatic Sciences facility, involving 11,236 children and their chaperones.
+In 2018, FFS conducted 97 onsite programs at the UF Fisheries and Aquatic Sciences facility, reaching 5,785 youth and their chaperones.
 Visiting school groups and their teachers, youth clubs, and camps, typically participate in tours, demonstrations, and hands-on environmental learning activities which are specifically tailored to the age and interests of each group.

 Visitors generally learn about the life history, biology, and ecology of common freshwater fish.
 Participants often collect their own invertebrates and/or plants, followed by a brief discussion of their life history, biology and ecology. collect from small ponds using dip nets.
 Finally, groups are given the opportunity to fish in our ponds stocked with channel catfish, bluegill, and largemouth bass.

 The programs provide a memorable first experience with the rewarding sport of fishing, in addition to the outdoor educational activities.
 For many organizations such as Al’s Place of Gainesville, Shands Rehab Hospitals, Altrusa House, Harborchase and the VA Hospital, these activities provide valuable physical and behavioral rehabilitation.

 For scheduled field trips, the cost is $5 per youth for a full field trip (typically consisting of 2 activities and fishing, and taking approximately 3 to 4 hours).
 Fishing only trips are also available for $3 per angler and takes 1.5-2 hours to complete.